 European Maritime Administrations that use AIS data in their operations and EMSA are the initial targeted user community.
 The target customer segment will be expanded within Europe and globally over time.

-NCA and EMSA, in cooperation with ESA, have agreed to explore the possibility to test the exchange of ship reporting data using NorSat-2.
-To this effect, NCA and EMSA have defined a Mandatory Reporting System (MRS) service, SAR search pattern distribution and position report collection and ice chart and weather map distribution to be of the highest interest.
+NCA and EMSA, in cooperation with ESA, agreed to explore the possibility to test the exchange of ship reporting data using NorSat-2.
+To this effect, NCA and EMSA have defined a Mandatory Reporting System (MRS) service, SAR search pattern distribution and position report collection and ice chart distribution to be of the highest interest.

 Initially the targeted users are Norwegian maritime authorities and their international partners where relevant.

 Service/ system concept

 The VASP MRS service will allow ships equipped with a VDES terminal to provide ship reports as required when navigating in MRS and VTS areas.

 The VASP SAR coordination service will allow ships equipped with a VDES terminal to receive SAR search patterns and provide positions reports as required to verify searched areas.

 The VASP ice chart distribution service will allow ships equipped with a VDES terminal to receive ice charts.

 All the tree services can be available on all vessels, ranging from small fishing boats to large cruise liners and tankers.

 The primary space technology intended to be used in this project is satellite communications, in particular the satellite VDES technology as specified in Recommendation ITU-R M.2092.
 Satellite navigation is foreseen to be used in the MRS service and the SAR coordination service.